Society

 Chairperson Education & EBCR Committee M. Hrabak-Paar, Zagreb/HR

-Chairperson Membership Committee M. Pirnat, Maribor/SI
+Chairperson Membership Committee G. Muscogiuri, Bergamo/IT

-Chairperson Guidelines Committee M. Francone, Milan/IT
+Chairperson Guidelines Committee M. Williams, Edinburgh/UK

 Member C. Loewe, Vienna/IT